Ponte Vedra Beach, Florida: Demographics

 Median household income in Ponte Vedra Beach is $150,646 and median family income is $109,181.
 The median age is 41.8.
-The Ponte Vedra area is known for being a very affluent area of North Florida, and boasts one of the best school districts in Florida.
-Ponte Vedra Beach was 50th on the list of 100 finalists for CNN and Money Magazine's 2005 List of the Best Places to Live.
-It was the first place in Florida to be named in that year and one of only four areas in the state to make the cut.
+The Ponte Vedra area is known for being a very affluent area of North Florida, and boasts one of its best school districts.
+Ponte Vedra Beach was 50th on the list of 100 finalists for CNN and Money Magazines 2005 "List of the Best Places to Live."
+It was the first place in Florida to be named in that year, and one of only four areas in the state to make the cut.
 As of April 1, 2024 the average house costs around $898,000.

 Education

 Public primary and secondary schools in Ponte Vedra Beach are administered by the St. Johns County School District.
 Ponte Vedra High School, which functions as the public high school of Ponte Vedra Beach, was constructed to relieve the overcrowding of Allen D. Nease High School.
 Alice B. Landrum Middle School is the public middle school in the area.
-The Ponte Vedra Palm Valley-Rawlings Elementary School serves as one of the primary, public elementary schools (K-5) in the area, as well as Ocean Palms Elementary School.
+The Ponte Vedra Palm Valley-Rawlings Elementary School serves as one of the primary, public elementary schools (kindergarten-grade 5) in the area, as well as Ocean Palms Elementary School.

-Ponte Vedra offers private education (K-8) at the Palmer Catholic Academy.
-Also, the Bolles School has one of its two lower school campuses in Ponte Vedra Beach, and offers education from pre-kindergarten to fifth grade before transferring students to the middle and high schools located in Jacksonville, Florida.
+Ponte Vedra offers private education (kindergarten-grade 8) at the Palmer Catholic Academy.
+Also, the Bolles School has one of its two lower school campuses in Ponte Vedra Beach, and offers education from prekindergarten to grade 5 before transferring students to the middle and high schools located in Jacksonville.

-Additionally, the St Johns County Public Library System has a Ponte Vedra Beach Branch library.
+The St Johns County Public Library System has a Ponte Vedra Beach Branch library.